Organic – It’s What’s for Dinner

 Americans’ hunger for organic food and beverages persists.
 Even though many thought the trend peaked more than decade ago, its popularity continues to surge, outlasting consumer fads like the South Beach Diet.

-Despite the critics, organic product sales shattered another record – during a pandemic no less.
-U.S. consumers bought a record $61.9 billion worth of organic goods in 2020, a 12.4% jump over 2019, according to the latest numbers from the Organic Trade Association.
-Organic food made up the bulk of that growth, totaling $56.48 billion in sales.
+Despite the critics, sales shattered another record – during a pandemic no less.
+U.S. consumers bought a record $61.9 billion worth of organic goods in 2020, a 12.4% jump over 2019, according to the latest numbers from the Organic Trade Association (OTA).
+Food made up the bulk of that growth, totaling $56.48 billion in sales.
 In 2020, organic food sales made up nearly 6% of all the retail food sold in the United States.

-“The pandemic caused abrupt changes in all of our lives,” Laura Batcha, CEO and Executive Director of the Organic Trade Association, explained.
+“The pandemic caused abrupt changes in all of our lives,” Laura Batcha, CEO and Executive Director of the OTA, explained.
 “We’ve been eating at home with our families, and often cooking three meals a day.
-Good, healthy food has never been more important, and consumers have increasingly sought out the Organic label.
-Organic purchases have skyrocketed as shoppers choose high-quality organic to feed and nourish their families.”
+Good, healthy food has never been more important, and consumers have increasingly sought out the organic label.
+Purchases have skyrocketed as shoppers choose high-quality organic to feed and nourish their families.”

-“The only thing that constrained growth in the organic food sector was supply,” Angela Jagiello, Director of Education & Insights for the Organic Trade Association, said.
+“The only thing that constrained growth in the organic food sector was supply,” Angela Jagiello, Director of Education & Insights for the OTA, said.
 “Across all the organic categories, growth was limited by supply, causing producers, distributors, retailers and brands to wonder where numbers would have peaked if supply could have been met!”

-Unlike many other food trends over the years, organic options are here to stay and represent the industry’s best growth and innovation opportunities.
+Unlike many other food trends over the years, natural options are here to stay and represent the industry’s best growth and innovation opportunities.

 Want an easy way to stay up to date on the latest industry trends?
 Sign up for the TraceGains newsletter and get food, supplement, and CPG industry news delivered straight to your inbox.